erikamaker/davinci-bot/README.md

 # Plans For David

-My intent is for David to be an animated chatbot that can live in browser or in a mobile app.
+My intent is for David to be an animated chatbot that lives in-browser, and potentially on a mobile app.
 Currently, David accepts and responds to 1 query at a time.
 He promptly forgets the query after answering it.
-I would like to integrate a way for him to remember users, their unique API keys, and their past conversations.
+I would like to integrate a way for him to remember users, their unique API keys, and their conversations.
 I'd like him to develop a complementerary way of speaking that is unique to each user.